cesarzxk/revobot/README.md

 # 🤖 RevoBot (Discord Music Bot)

+This repository is a **direct continuation** of the original project [eritislami/evobot](https://github.com/eritislami/evobot).
+The original codebase has been preserved, but we are continuing its development with improvements, updated dependencies, compatibility adjustments for modern libraries, and bug fixes.
+Our goal is to keep the bot functional, up to date, and to introduce new features as needed by the community.
+All credit for the original foundation goes to the contributors of the original project.
+This version aims to maintain that work while evolving it to meet current needs.

 > RevoBot is a Discord Music Bot built with TypeScript, discord.js & uses Command Handler from [discordjs.guide](https://discordjs.guide)

 ## Requirements